 “Athleta black/white stripe chaturanga yoga crop leggings”

 Be as specific as possible by using the brand, the style, and color name, if you know it.
-If I have space, I will sometimes include extra keywords such as “running” or “purple” (if the color name is something like “black grape”), which will help people find my listing if they don’t search for an exact style or color name.
+If I have space, I will sometimes include extra keywords such as “running” or “purple”, which will help people find my listing if they don’t search for an exact style or color name.
 Basically: try to put yourself in the shoes of a buyer, and imagine what words they’d type into the search bar.
 Put those words in your title!

 Poshmark is a socially-oriented selling app, which can really help getting exposure for your listings.
 Every once in a while when I’m bored and I have 2 minutes, I’ll open the app, find a few good deals, and share them with my Poshmark followers.
 Often, this will trigger users to check out my closet, follow me, reciprocate by sharing some of my listings, or some combination of those.